Skip to Content

 I made the clue ambiguous enough so that she had to think a bit.
 After all, “she is a teenager, not a baby!” as she is fond of telling me.Teenage Easter basket with clue on a blue throw rug near some pillows.

-Keep reading to see my hunt went as it progressed To build an Easter basket with clues, you just need a bit of creative thought and clues that are hard enough but not too frustrating.
+Keep reading to see how my hunt went as it progressed to building an Easter basket by following the clues.
+You will just need a bit of creative thought and clues that are hard enough but not too frustrating for your own hunt.

-I’ve given you some tips that I use each year to make my Easter egg scavenger hunt a success.
+Here are some tips that I use each year to make my Easter scavenger hunt a success.

-1. Easter egg hunt clues make this day a special occasion
+1. Easter egg hunt clues make this day special

 Easter eggs in grass with a clue for finding the first Easter egg.

-Building an Easter basket with clues means that the hunt will be a bit of a challenge.
+Building an Easter basket hunt with clues and riddles means that the hunt will be a bit of a challenge.
 Jess’ father has a lot of old shoes, so trying to find just the right pair was not easy!

-Patience is not a strong suit with teens, so I mixed some easy clues and some hard ones as the challenge continued.
+Patience is not a strong suit with teens, so I mixed some easy Easter basket clues and some hard ones as the scavenger hunt continued.

 Each time Jess found an Easter egg, she added it to her basket and then moved on to the next place that is hinted at in the clue.Candy and Easter basket clue in a pair of brown shoes.

-Easter egg hunt riddles for teenagers are best if they are both hard and easy
+Easter egg hunt clues for teenagers are best if they are both hard and easy

 You will want to make this day fun and not too challenging, so mix your clues so that some are easy to figure out and some take a bit of thinking.